HatchIing/InstanceAttribution/README.md

 # Comparing Instance Attribution to k-Nearest Neighbors

 This is the code for the paper A Comparison of Instance Attribution Methods.
 All third party code is publicly available except for the pre-trained ExPred model, contact Avishek Anand for more information.
+This is part of the 2023 TuDelft Research Projec (https://github.com/TU-Delft-CSE/Research-Project).

 ## Usage:
   1. Pull FastIF, TracIn, and the pre-trained ExPred model, and import into designated files folders.